" "

 2. Compare care to clinical standards and guidelines.

-4. Determine the category of the error using the Just Culture model.
+3. Determine the category of the error using the Just Culture model, if indicated through clinical documentation

 This allows us to distinguish: